 With a Venom/symbiote focused storyline and the ability to switch between the classic and the black suit at any time (each with different abilities and upgrades available), Web of Shadows is an interesting attempt to add a new spin on the open world superhero formula.

-With Activision having long lost their Marvel licensing deal, all of their Spider-Man games are out of print and highly sought after – with Web of Shadows being the rarest and most difficult to acquire at the moment.
+With Activision having long lost their Marvel licensing deal, all of their Spider-Man games are out of print and highly sought after.
+Web of Shadows is certainly the rarest and most difficult to acquire at the moment.

 Released way into the lifespan of the console and a good few years after its successor, the Xbox One, was released (and which also played host to a version of Cars 3: Driven to Win), it’s perhaps odd that this game made an appearance on Microsoft’s aging console at all.

-Yet it did – perhaps with a much smaller print run than would be expected for a Disney tie-in, due to the then-focus on the next generation of consoles.
+Perhaps with a much smaller print run than would be expected for a Disney tie-in, due to the then-focus on the next generation of consoles.